Subscribe

 Do I need to get my cat’s teeth cleaned?

 Even if your cat is in good health, don’t skip their teeth cleaning appointment.
 These dental checkups will allow the vet to look for any early signs of oral health problems, such as gingivitis or periodontal disease.
-You should plan to get your cat’s teeth cleaned about once a year.
+You should plan to get your cat’s teeth cleaned about once every year or two.

 How much will it cost to get my cat’s teeth cleaned?